Virtual Festival – Let’s Do That Again

 The HSGA Virtual Festival in January was a great success!
 A big thanks to all who participated and donated in support of HSGA and the Festival.
 We received positive feedback from many members who viewed the event, as well as suggestions for improvements.
 In this Newsletter edition, we have included a couple of the letters received in appreciation of the Virtual Festival.

-Inasmuch as we must once again cancel or at least postpone the Annual Convention this year, the HSGA Board has decided to produce another Virtual Festival in September or October of 2021.
+Inasmuch as we must once again cancel or at least postpone the Annual Convention this year, the HSGA Board has decided to produce another Virtual Festival October 8 and 9, 2021.
 In fact, this approach to sharing our music is so effective, that we are proposing an ongoing series of Virtual Festivals, even after we re-start our Conventions.
 Many of our members are unable to attend the Annual Convention and the Video Festival provides them with an opportunity to participate as performers and viewers.

 To that end, we are asking members to video record their performances as the opportunity arises and submit them to us.
 For now, our focus will be on a September Festival, so we ask that you consider recording and submitting new videos by July 15, 2021.